pozitr0n/Problem-List-Leetcode-Swift/README.md

 Given an integer x, return true if x is a palindrome, and false otherwise.

 4. Integer to Roman
-Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.
+Roman numerals are represented by seven different symbols: `I, V, X, L, C, D and M`.

 | Symbol | Value |
 | ------ | ----- |